 - The mail server of the customer requests the SPF-record by the DNS of @koninklijkhuis.nl.

-- When Transsmart is not in the SPF-record as authorized sender, than the emails will end-up in the spam folder.
+- When Transsmart is not in the SPF-record as an authorized sender, then the emails will end up in the spam folder.

-- When Transsmart is in the SPF-record as authorized sender, than the emails will reach the inbox of the customer.
+- When Transsmart is in the SPF-record as an authorized sender, then the emails will reach the inbox of the customer.

 How to check if your SPF-record includes Transsmart?

-Go to https://mxtoolbox.com/spf.aspx fill in the domain from where the emails will be sent (the from address) and click SPF record Lookup. transsmart shoud be mentioned in the record.
-If not and the record needs to be created then please see the below informatie on how you can create this.
+Go to https://mxtoolbox.com/spf.aspx fill in the domain from where the emails will be sent (the from address) and click SPF record Lookup. transsmart should be mentioned in the record.
+If not and the record needs to be created then please see the below information on how you can create this.

 How to create a SPF-record?

 A SPF-record can be made if you have the right qualification.
-We expect that most of the time, these qualification are at your ICT or network administrator.
+We expect that most of the time, your ICT or network administrator will have this knowledge.

 When Transsmart sends status updates for you (i.e. track & trace emails), it is recommended to add the following public SPF-record in your DNS-settings include: spf.transsmart.com

 If you do not have an ICT or network administrator and you must do this by yourself, but you do not have an idea how?
-Than we recommended to consult the following websites:
+Then we recommended consulting the following websites: